Support the Ringside Report Network

 Anticipation for St-Pierre’s Opponent

 The anticipation for Georges St-Pierre’s opponent was high as the UFC legend planned his long-awaited return to the octagon.
-Fans speculated on who he might face in his return, with potential opponents ranging from Khabib Nurmagomedov to Kamaru Usman and Anderson Silva.
+Fans speculated on who he might face, with potential opponents ranging from Khabib Nurmagomedov to Kamaru Usman and Anderson Silva.

 However, St-Pierre ultimately chose to challenge his former rival, Nick Diaz, in a grappling match at the UFC Fight Pass Invitational.
 This matchup is highly anticipated due to their previous bout at UFC 158, where Diaz suffered a decision loss.
 Diaz now has the chance to avenge his loss and prove his superiority in a grappling-only rematch.

-Despite both fighters having suffered injuries, the match is still expected to take place and could have a huge impact on St-Pierre’s future fights.
+Despite both fighters’ injuries, the match is still expected to take place and could greatly impact St-Pierre’s future fights.

 Placing your bets?
 Use our link at bet99.ringsidereport.net